Explore woodlands and wildflowers at Crane Creek Regional Park

 Know before you go

 - Cattle graze seasonally at Crane Creek to reduce fire risk and promote biodiversity.
 View tips for hiking and biking in parks where cattle graze.
-Please keep dogs on leash and leave gates as you find them.

-- We encourage park visitors to Leave No Trace.
+- We encourage park visitors to leave no trace.
 Treat wildflowers and other living plants with respect.
 Picking, carving, hacking or peeling plants and trees can harm or kill them.
 See SoCoParks.org/LNT for more information.

 - Most trails cross open grasslands and offer limited shade, so they're best explored in spring, winter and fall or during early mornings or evenings in the summer.
-Visit the Crane Creek Regional Park webpage for more tips.
+Visit the Crane Creek Regional Park page for more tips.

 - Parking fee required; parking is free for Regional Parks members